menge101/nateblog/articles/2016-04-03-styling-svg.md

 This makes for a simple but easily modified logo.
 ![Original](http://i.imgur.com/brfVo3h.png)

-A simple modification of the CSS to this:
+A slight modification of the CSS to this:

     .logo-lines {
       fill: #ff0fff;